chazzka/clanekcathedral/clanek.md

 | Novelty |34|25|

 ### Experiment 5
-Experiment with code number 5 contains one condensed cluster with many overlapping datapoints around X=200 and Y=200.
+Experiment with code number 5 small cluster with a few overlapping datapoints around X=10 and Y=200.

 Figure x shows the side-by-side visual representation of one of the 30 runs.